At ten blog posts behind me, it’s time I introduce myself & tell you why I started writing this blog.

-Before this point in my life, I was mentally fraying at the edges & fighting to make a better internal life for myself.
+Former me was mentally fraying at the edges & fighting to make a better internal life.
 To that end, years ago, I had made a Things-To-Do-To-Get-Healthier list.

-For reasons you’ll see later, forging community was dead last on that list, yet it’s the piece that tied it all together.
-Community was the final bit that got me to more consistent healthy thoughts & living a life that I dictate, not everyone else dictating to me.
+Forging community was dead last on that list, yet it’s the piece that tied it all together.
+Community was the final bit that got me to more consistent healthy thoughts & living a life that I direct.

 WHAT COMMUNITY MEANS:

 1. LEARNING TO TRUST other people enough to show them the sides of me I had never shown anyone & trusting that they would accept me because of it.

 Sharing how I feel with other people has been the most terrifying & eye-opening experience I’ve ever had.
 I thought showing people the mess within me would push them away.
 But, instead, it brought them toward me.

 We are all FAR MORE SIMILAR THAN WE ARE DIFFERENT.
 Thus, every person I opened up to told me a story that was eerily like mine.
 When you share openly, people draw closer to you because they can relate to you.

 2. ASKING WHAT YOU CAN CONTRIBUTE.
 We grow more when we are invested in ourselves AND when we invest in the growth of other people.
 Not only sharing what we’ve learned but asking what we can contribute takes our own growth & healing to a deeper, more connected level.